We’re here to help. Give us a call on 0800 012 6094

 Radon testing is carried out using radon detectors.
 These are small, black, round capsules that can sit in the palm of your hand.
 Inside the radon detector is a plastic rectangle known as a CR-39 to which alpha particles impinge and leave microscopic tracks invisible to the naked eye.

 Radon has peaks and troughs during the day and night and from month to month.
 For example, during the summer, windows and doors are more likely to be open thus creating an airflow which can reduce radon levels.
 In the winter however, a more air tight environment is created which can mean radon levels become more concentrated.

 For this reason, results are given as weighted average measurements for domestic properties and annual maximum for workplaces with seasonal adjustments stipulated by the HPA applied dependent on the time of year the test was carried out.

 The radon detectors are sent to our approved laboratory where they will process the CR-39 rectangle to obtain the radon levels.

 Following an initial discussion with a member of our team, the agreed number of radon testers, relative to the property size, will be dispatched in a sealed bag with each detector allocated a unique detector number.

-After the measurement period, the detectors need to be returned in the stamped addressed envelope provided to the laboratory where they will determine the radon concentration.
-These results will be passed to our radon specialist surveying team who will provide a report to confirm data and recommendations should any action be required.
+After the measurement period, the detectors need to be returned in the stamped addressed envelope provided.
+The laboratory will determine the radon concentration and the results will be passed to our Radon Specialist Surveying team who will provide a detailed report to confirm data and recommendations should any action be required.